Ljubljana Slovenia

 Triple Bridge with lights reflected in the river, the main tree at Prešeren Square, the castle terrace at sunset, and the Breg Embankment with riverside stalls.

-Ljubljana Christmas Market — FAQ
+Christmas Market FAQ

-When is the Ljubljana Christmas Market 2025?
+When is the Ljubljana Christmas Market?

 Is Ljubljana worth visiting at Christmas?